Bhagavad Geeta: Chapter 2, Verses 39–44

 eṣā te’bhihitā sāṅkhye buddhiryoge tvimāṁ śṛṇu,

 Action can create bondage.
 It gives rise to future embodiments.
 The change in attitude while acting makes the same action capable of destroying bondage.
-Krishna says to Arjuna that he has shared the knowledge of Self so far, and now he wants him to listen as he explains the means to experience this knowledge by practicing karma yoga.
+Shri Krishna says to Arjuna that he has shared the knowledge of Self so far.
+Now he wants him to listen as he explains the means to experience this knowledge by practicing karma yoga.

 1. Agitation, restlessness, not able to focus, not alert

-When these kinds of impurity are there in the mind and intellect, knowledge cannot be an experience.
-And for that to happen, he needs to perfect his mind and intellect.
+When these kinds of impurities are there in the mind and intellect, knowledge can’t be an experience.
+For Knowledge to fructify as an experience one needs to purify their mind and intellect.
 The method of purifying the mind is karma yoga

 Chapter 2, Verse 40